Jaroenthong Kiatbanchong: Biography & career

-Jaroenthong (nicknamed: Ped; เป็ด; lit: "Duck") was born in a family of fighters in southern Thailand.
-His brothers are all Muay Thai fighters include Chalamthong Kiatbanchong (older brother) and Samranthong Kiatbanchong (younger brother; died of a car accident in early 2008).
+Jaroen Chumane (nicknamed: Ped; เป็ด; lit: "Duck") was born on June 11th, 1968 in the village of Thung Yai in the province of Nakhon Si Thammarat in southern Thailand.
+He was the seventh of nine children including Chalamthong Kiatbanchong (older brother) and Samranthong Kiatbanchong (younger brother) who also grew up to be notable fighters.

-His first fight at the age of 12 years and gained 100 baht from love in Muay Thai.
-Later when he grew up, he came to Bangkok for study at the secondary level at Wimutayaram Pittayakorn School in Bang Phlat neighbourhood.
+He'd be introduced to Muay Thai by his older brother at 12 years old and win his first fight shortly after to earn 100 baht.
+Later when he grew up, he came to Bangkok to study at the secondary level at Wimutayaram Pittayakorn School in the Bang Phlat neighbourhood.
 He became a fighter at the camp "Kiatbanchong" which is owned by Chuchok "Mai Muangkhon" Chukaewruang, a fellow southerner.

-He regularly fights at Lumpinee Stadium under famous promoter Songchai Rattanasuban's stable.
-He won three-weight championships of the Lumpinee Stadium include Super Flyweight, Featherweight and Lightweight.
-He faced many top-line fighters in that era, such as Namphon Nongkeepahuyuth, Cherry Sor.Wanich, Wangchannoi Sor.Palangchai, Namkabuan Nongkeepahuyuth, Superlek Sorn E-Sarn, Petchdam Lukborai, Therdkiat Sitthepitak, Samransak Muangsurin, Chamuakpetch Hapalang, Rajasak Sor.Vorapin, Langsuan Panyuthaphum, Panomtuanlek Hapalang, André Masseur and the Dutch legendary Ramon Dekkers.
-His maximum gained is 250,000 baht in fight with Saencheng Pinsinchai.
+He regularly fought at Lumpinee Stadium under the famous promoter Songchai Rattanasuban's stable where he'd win a title once at Super Flyweight and twice at Featherweight.
+He faced many elite fighters of his era including Samart Payakaroon, Chamuekpet Hapalang, Panomtuanlek Hapalang, Wangchannoi Sor.Palangchai, Samransak Muangsurin, Saencherng Pinsinchai, Langsuan Panyuthaphum, Cherry Sor.Wanich, Paruhatlek Sitchunthong, Therdkiat Sitthepitak, Namkabuan Nongkeepahuyuth, Manasak Sor.Ploenchit, Chanchai Sor.Tamarangsri, Petchdam Lukborai, Namphon Nongkeepahuyuth, Superlek Sorn E-Sarn, and the Dutch legendary Ramon Dekkers.
+He earned a career-high purse of 250,000 baht in his fight with Saencheng Pinsinchai which made him one of the highest paid fighters of his era.

-In 1988, he was the most successful.
-He faced his favorite senior fighter, Samart Payakaroon who at that time was to lose the WBC Super bantamweight world title to the Australian boxer Jeff Fenech and back to Muay Thai again.
-In the fight to prove who the real top fighters of the era.
-As a result, he was knocked out just only the first round by Samart's fist.
-But that was the fight he was most proud of.
+In 1989, he reached his career's peak.
+He faced Samart Payakaroon, his favorite senior fighter, who had recently returned to Muay Thai after losing his WBC Super bantamweight world title.
+In the fight to prove who the real top fighters was of the era.
+As a result, he was knocked out by a right hook in the first round but still that was the fight he was most proud of.

-In addition, he also had an amateur boxing match and achieved some degree of success, include gold medal XXVI Thailand National Games in Surat Thani, bronze medal in the King's Cup.
+In addition, he also competed in amateur boxing match achieving a gold medal at the XXVI Thailand National Games in Surat Thani and a bronze medal in the King's Cup.
 He also joined the national team to compete in the 1990 Asian Games in Beijing, China.

-After retirement, he is a trainer and owns his own Muay Thai gym in the name "Jaroenthong Muay Thai School" in Wang Thonglang District, Bangkok.
+After retiremimg, he is a trainer and owns his own Muay Thai gym in the name "Jaroenthong Muay Thai School" in Wang Thonglang District, Bangkok.

 In 2013, he returned to Muay Thai again at age 44, he competed in the 2013 Toyota Marathon Tournament in Kanchanaburi province.
 He won two times before losing to a young Iranian fighter Vahid Shahbazi in the finals.

-Besides boxing, with a good-looking man and famous.
+Besides his fighting career, with a good-looking man and famous.
 He has been photographed in various magazines, including television dramas and movies.
-In 2010, he co-starred in the historical film Yamada: The Samurai of Ayothaya with many fellow fighters, Buakaw Por.
-Pramuk, Saenchai Sor.
-Kingstar, Yodsanklai Fairtex, Anuwat Kaewsamrit and Somjit Jongjohor.
+In 2010, he co-starred in the historical film Yamada: The Samurai of Ayothaya with many fellow fighters such as Saenchai Sor.
+Kingstar, Buakaw Por.
+Pramuk, Anuwat Kaewsamrit, Yodsanklai Fairtex and Somjit Jongjohor.